MokubaAttack/scripts_anima/mokuba_colab_anima/readme.md

   - 0 : normal
   - 1 : hires.fix
 - up : float
-  It is the upscale ( a parameter of hires.fix ).
+  It is Hires upscale ( a parameter of hires.fix ).
 - Interpolation : int or str
   It is the interpolation method of the upscaling.
 If you input pth file of ESRGAN, images are upscaled by ESRGAN.
   - 1 : NEAREST